ClientPlayground/Badlion-Client/README.md

-# Badlion Source Code
+# Badlion Client

-Here you can download the Source Code of Badlion 2.0.0-v-beta.
+1.8.9 | Beta 2.0.0

+## Disclaimer
+This repo is for educational purposes only!

+The purpose of this repo is to learn how Minecraft PvP clients work.

-## Note!
+## Extra Info

-BadlionAntiCheat (BAC) was removed by me, and I won't publish it so don't ask!
+Does not contain BadlionAntiCheat (BAC).
 Some files might still be obfuscated, but most of them are readable.

-## License
-Use it for whatever you want I don't care.